Chapter 4: Construction Details, Section 73: Concrete Curbs and Sidewalks

 - Benchmark inspection of subgrade compaction and grades beneath the facilities to be constructed.

-- Benchmark inspection of forms for line and grade prior to concrete placement.
+- Benchmark inspection of forms for line and grade before concrete placement.

 - Intermittent inspection of concrete placement operations.

-- Intermittent inspection of completed facilities prior to payment and acceptance.
+- Intermittent inspection of completed facilities before payment and acceptance.

 When the contract includes an item for preconstruction and post-construction surveys of a pedestrian facility, such as a curb ramp, verify that the contractor’s surveys are submitted under seal of a properly licensed individual.